of graduate employers say relevant experience is essential to getting a job with them

 Introduction to Sports Injury Management

-The module will introduce learners to the events which occur when an injury occurs during a sporting fixture and in a clinical environment.
-This includes the treatment options available and how to implement them.
+The module will introduce learners to the events which may result from sports injury and the treatment options available and how to safely and effectively implement them.

 Musculoskeletal Anatomy